 My recommendation is to start this recipe about 45 minutes to an hour before gametime.
 Let it simmer until you are ready to serve.
 All the flavors come together easily, and the longer it simmers, the more intense that flavor will be.

-This also gives you time to set up drinks, snacks, and toppings for the chili before your guests arrive, without you having to fuss over active cooking at the stove.
-After everyone arrives and settles in, simply cover the chili and set over a warm or low heat setting.
+This also gives you time to set up drinks, snacks, and toppings for it before your guests arrive, without you having to fuss over active cooking at the stove.
+After everyone arrives and settles in, simply cover it and set over a warm or low heat setting.

 Since this dish is a gluten-free option, it’s a great way to satisfy your guests with celiac or others who consume a gluten-free diet.
 If you omit the blue cheese or leave it on the side, it’s also dairy free.